-Fujifilm X70 versus Sony A6300
+Fujifilm X70 vs Sony A6300

 The Fujifilm X70 and the Sony Alpha A6300 are two digital cameras that were revealed to the public, respectively, in January 2016 and February 2016.
 The X70 is a fixed lens compact, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably larger (11 percent) than the Fujifilm X70.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the X70 does not feature any corresponding weather-sealing.